Tesla charging stations: complete guide to the Tesla Supercharger network

 If a station is 100% full, this rises to 70p per minute.
 Tesla insists it doesn’t want to make any money from idle fees, and the policy is in place simply to encourage users to free up charging bays for others as promptly as possible.
 If you move your car within five minutes of reaching a full charge, no idle fee will be charged.

 Most Tesla Superchargers are located at motorway service stations, which make long-distance, electric-powered travel across the country a very realistic prospect.
 If you use Tesla’s sat nav to plan a long journey, the system will automatically work out the best route to take, factoring in the ideal stations to stop at and recharge along the way.

-Globally, there are around 1,870 Tesla Superchargers, which equates to 16,585 charge points.
-Recent estimates suggests there are around 300 Superchargers in the UK, as well as a host of 'Destination' chargers offering slower charge speeds for overnight top-ups.
+Globally, there are around 2,000 Tesla Supercharger locations, with 18,000 individual chargers, spread across 41 countries.
+Around 500 of those chargers can be found at the 63 sites in the UK, while there's also a host of 'destination' chargers offering slower charge speeds for overnight top-ups.
 These are usually located in car parks or outside hotels; anywhere you’d expect to be parked for a few hours or more.

 Because they’re designed to charge Teslas over a longer period of time, destination chargers aren’t as fast as Superchargers.
 Anywhere between 7kW and 22kW is possible at AC-connected sites, which means a full charge of the Model 3 Standard Range Plus could take anywhere between three and nine hours.